 2.2.2 True Up Payments.
 The Parties shall pay to each other the following amounts no later than the time periods provided in this Section 2.2.2.
 The Parties acknowledge and agree that because of the difference between Billing Cycles and calendar months, the following calculations shall be done on a calendar month and not Billing Cycle basis.

 (a) True-Up Payment for Q1 2001.
-ENRON shall pay to TELESIS the sum of Four Million Four Hundred Thousand Dollars ($4,400,000) on or before July 10, 2001.
-[MCC—Don this is what the client wanted, isn’t it?]
+ENRON shall pay to TELESIS the sum of Four Million Five Hundred Thousand Dollars ($4,500,000) within thirty (30) days after the Effective Date.

 (b) True-Up Payment for SDG&E Q2 2001.
 ENRON shall pay to TELESIS an amount (the “SDG&E Q2 Amount”), which shall be equal to the difference of ASDG&EECQ2 2001 less BSDG&EECQ2 2001, as soon as reasonably practicable after ENRON’s receipt of all Utility Invoices necessary to calculate the SDG&E Q2 Amount.

 (c) First True-Up Payment for Q2-Q4 2001.
 TELESIS shall pay to ENRON the sum of Three Million Six Hundred Thousand Dollars ($3,600,000) within thirty (30) days of ENRON’s invoice therefor, which invoice shall be delivered to TELESIS on or after January 1, 2002.
+[TELESIS to confirm relationship between (c) and (d)]

 (d) Second True-Up Payment for Q2-Q4 2001.
 As soon as reasonably practicable after January 1, 2002, ENRON shall engage a third party auditor reasonably acceptable to TELESIS to verify ENRON’s calculation of the true-up payment described in this Section 2.2.2(d).
 The costs of such third party auditor shall be borne solely by ENRON.
 Within thirty (30) days after the third party auditor’s confirmation of the verification of ENRON’s calculations, TELESIS shall pay to ENRON a true-up payment determined as follows (not less than $0):